 In the water

-Have a swim and a picnic at Lake Mary Ann, just five kilometres from Tennant Creek.
+Have a swim and a picnic at Lake Mary Ann, just 5km from Tennant Creek.
 The lake can be reached from the township by a walking and cycling track.
 There are walking paths all around the lake, one of which winds its way through the beautiful Honeymoon Ranges to the lake where hikers can sit down and make use of the barbeque facilities, swimming areas, and wildlife watching areas.